xieyuheng/inet-lisp-st/README.md

 the running of the program can automatically make use of any number threads on the machine.

-The language has dynamicly typed, i.e. it has no static type checking, because we do not yet fully understand the logic behind the type system of this model of computation.
+The language uses dynamic type tag, i.e. it has no static type checking, because we do not yet fully understand the logic behind the type system of this model of computation.